The Wilcox Solar Observatory

 (HMI) project on the

-Solar Dynamics Observatory (SDO).
+Solar Dynamics Observatory (SDO) and the

 HMI provides continuous real-time high-resolution